Hammarou/README-Generator/README.md

 Greetings!

-- Having a README file is an essential part of any open-sourced application on GitHub.
+Having a README file is an essential aspect of any open-sourced application on GitHub.
 The purpose of the README file is to explain to any prospective user the intention of an application; it's uses; provide installation instructions; and ways future users developers may report any issues/problems with application or make contributions to further improve its functioning.

+- The **README Generator** is intended for use by potential users seeking to quickly create README files for their open sourced project applications posted on GitHub.

+- The README is formatted in markdown language and is specified to render user generated responses to prompted questions.

 ## Installation